metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

    If you do not set the ``script`` for a task then nothing will be run.

-We can also call other scripts or executables in this way e.g:
+We can also call other scripts or executables in this way, e.g:

 .. code-block:: cylc